Fat Head

-Fat Head is a 2009 American documentary film directed by and starring comedian and health writer Tom Naughton.
+Fat Head is a 2009 American documentary film directed by and starring comedian Tom Naughton.
 The film seeks to refute both the documentary Super Size Me and the lipid hypothesis, a theory of nutrition started in the early 1950s in the United States by Ancel Keys and promoted in much of the Western world.

 Production

 Naughton first saw Super Size Me as part of his research into a comedy piece he was working on about prejudice against fat people, saying, "I watched Super Size Me as part of my research.
 But the premise and the rather large gaps in logic annoyed me so much, I decided I needed to create a reply.
 I know some other filmmakers went on McDiets and documented how they lost weight, but as far as I could tell, they weren't funny.
 If it's true what Mencken said, that the cure for contempt is counter-contempt, then the cure for a funny documentary that's full of bologna is a funny documentary that isn't."

 In 2013, Naughton released a director's cut of Fat Head on DVD.
-It includes some slight re-edits, a section at the end of updates in the science in the years since the film came out, and Naughton detailing his family's dietary changes ever since."
+It includes some slight re-edits, a section at the end of updates in the science in the years since the film came out, and Naughton detailing his family's dietary changes ever since.